Coelogyne usitana

 Coelogyne usitana is a species of orchid discovered in the late 1990s.
-It was named in honour of the collector Villamor T. Usita, by Jürgen Röth and Olaf Gruβ in the German orchid magazine Die Orchidee.
+It was named in honour of the collector Villamor T. Usita, by Jürgen Röth and Olaf Gruss in the German orchid magazine Die Orchidee.
 It was discovered in central-east Mindanao, Philippines where it grows at elevations of about 800 metres on the horizontal branches of trees.

 The inflorescence can bear 30 or more flowers over a long period of time, with only one or two blooms open at a time.
 The flowers are about 6 cm in diameter and face the downward, possibly to shield the bloom from rain.
 The colour contrast in the flowers is rare in the genus.